gsbirch/gsbirch.github.io/aboutme.md

 The highest promotion I receieved while working at the Sauerbeck Family Drive-In was the position of Shift Manager.
 I became responsible for delegating the tasks necessary for the place to operate to the other employees working.
 I also became responsible for ensuring the facility was ready for opening and closing each day I worked.

 ### Hobbies and Interests
 Outside of work and education, I am an avid tabletop game player!
 I often meet with friends to play Dungeons and Dragons as well as many other board games.
-I am also a member of the Michigan Marching Band!
-Fall 2023 will be my 3rd season performing for with the band as part of the horn section!
-I will also be serving as part of the horn section's student leadership.
-In my free time, I also enjoy baking, and even won the blue ribbon in my local county fair for my chocolate cake in [2016](https://oldhamcountyextension.com/2016/08/19/2016-oc-fair-winners/)!
+I was also a member of the Michigan Marching Band for three seasons as a part of the mellophone section!
+In my free time, I also enjoy baking, and won the blue ribbon in my local county fair for my chocolate cake in 2016 and 2024!

 ### Future Goals and Aspirations
-My current goal is to find a university to continue my studies in Computer Science and earn a PhD.
-During and beyond doctoral studies, I am looking to do research in programming languages, algorithm design, artifical intelligence, and Computer Science education.
+I am currently researching interactive narrative and gaining experience as a computer science educator at the University of Kentucky through their computer science doctoral program.
+After graduation, I aspire to become a professor at a research university, continuing my research as well as teach the next generation of computer scientists.